fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/3_polymorphism_and_encapsulation.md

 Looking at this example, we can see that every object in the array is a different animal, but the client code can treat them all as a generic animal, i.e., an object that can eat.
 Thus, the public interface lets us work with all of these types in the same way even though the implementations can be dramatically different.
 That is polymorphism in action.

 #### Polymorphism through duck-typing
 We can also implement polymorphism through __duck typing__.
 Duck typing in Ruby doesn't concern itself with the class of an object; instead, it concerns itself with __what methods are available__ on the object.
 If an object "quacks" like a duck, then we can treat it like a duck.
+In other words, we are interested in *what the object can do*, rather than with what the object __is__.

 Here's an example of attempting to apply polymorphism **without** duck typing. __Don't use this approach__.
 The problem with this approach is that the `prepare` method has *too many dependencies*.
 It relies on *specific classes and their names*.
 It also needs to know which method it should call on each of the objects, as well as the argument that those methods require.

-If you change anything within those classes that impacts `Wedding#prepare`, you need to refactor the method.
-For instance, if we need to add another wedding preparer, we must add another case statement.
-Before long, the method will become long and messy.
 ```
 class Wedding
   attr_reader :guests, :flowers, :songs